mrichar1/thatremindsme/_posts/2016-12-09-Making a Woolly Board.md

 ## Lower Arm Bar

 1. Take 2 of the 90cm rods, drill a 6mm diameter hole through one end of each.
 This is to thread the string to tie to the uprights.
-2. At the other end, rotate the rod through 90 degrees, and drill a 6mm hole through the rod at around 35 to 40 degrees, starting at the end and angled back towards the join.
+2. At the other end, rotate the rod through 90 degrees, and drill 5 or 6 6mm hole through the rod at around 25-30 degrees, angled towards the body.
 This is for the tension bolts.

 # Assembly